joetower/joetower-jekyll-2015/_posts/blog/2009-02-01-pos-never-better-album-review.md

 From the beginning of _**Let It Rattle**_, my face was firmly grinned.
 Incredible chorus, beautifully constructed beat, subtle background elements and strong lyrical content.
 Stef has always been able to emit sincerity in his music.
 The little intricities are what strike me most.
 From the back-and-forth banter between him and another emcee or engineer Joe Mabbot, it's always genuine.
 I relate to his music because of this if nothing more.
 This is the biggest flaw with most mainstream music period.
 It lacks conviction, sincerity, passion and emotion.
 Those are four things that P.O.S. has never lacked.

-> They hide their eyes and can't describe what they've been missing / They're fire-blind and can't describe what they've been laying-down / But they laying down
+> They hide their eyes and can't describe what they've been missing / They fire blind and can't describe what they've been laying-down / But they laying down

 Off to the 2nd leaked track, _**Drumroll (We're All Thirsty)**_ starts off with a powerful force.
 The verbal assault flies off almost a capella expressing his frustration with everything.
 This is a common theme throughout P.O.S's music - the unease he feels with a heap of passion-less people.